General Requirements for Admission

 The following are the standings acceptable as equivalent to Alberta High School Diploma:

-- Grade 12 from British Columbia, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland Labrador, Northwest Territories, Nunavut, and Yukon.
+Grade 12 English from British Columbia, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland Labrador, Northwest Territories, Ontario, Nunavut, and Yukon.

 Applicants from the United States of America